 Tips and tricks

-The hardest part of making these earrings was keeping the chain from getting tangled in the thread as I was stitching.
-To keep them out of the way, I kept them tucked in the palm of the hand that was holding the beading work (for me, that is my left hand).
+The hardest part of making these earrings was keeping the chain from getting tangled in the thread as we were stitching.
+To hold the chains out of the way, keep them tucked in the palm of the hand holding the beading work.
+(This is usually the opposite of your dominant hand.)
 Make sure you pull your stitches slowly and carefully to prevent tangles.